-TAGS: Canada Emergency Response Benefit Canada Revenue Agency COVID-19
+TAGS: Canada Emergency Response Benefit (CERB) Canada Revenue Agency (CRA) COVID-19

 If you are a REALTOR® trying to understand whether you should apply for the Canada Emergency Response Benefit (CERB) (due to launch April 6) or the Canada Emergency Wage Subsidy (CEWS) (launch details unavailable) there are two questions to ask yourself:

 - Have you incorporated as Personal Real Estate Corporations (PREC) and receive a wage from your PREC?